haizadvnet/apidoc-plugin-codeception/README.md

 Hopefully this plugin will solve issue on https://github.com/apidoc/apidoc/issues/661

+## About apidoc-plugin-codeception

-*This plugin only support JSON request and response.
+1. This plugin only support JSON request and response.
+2. This plugin skipped any authorization token such as bearer etc.
+3. Please ensure your API can take parameter "skipToken":true if you want to disable API authorization token.

 ## Installation
 ```